Professor Jacqueline Lo

 Performance and postcolonial theories; Asia in the West; Asian Australian cultural politics; diaspora & migration; cultural diplomacy;cosmopolitanism; cross-cultural and intercultural engagement; memory and memorialisation

 Jacqueline is an Adjunct Research Fellow of the Centre for Interweaving Performance Cultures at the Free University of Berlin.
 Her research focuses on issues of race, colonialism, diaspora and the interaction of cultures and communities across ethnic, national and regional borders.
 Publications include Staging Nation (HKUP 2002), Performance and Cosmopolitics (Palgrave Macmillan 2007, with Helen Gilbert).
 Her latest publications include editing a special issue of Crossings: Journal of Migration and Culture focusing on transnational memories in Germany and Australia (2013) and a special issue of the Asia Europe Journal (2014).

 Jacqueline has considerable experience in the areas of education and cultural policy, cultural diplomacy and management in the tertiary sector.
 She is presently serving on the reference group for the ACT Arts Framework Policy Review and regularly conducts briefings for govenrment and the diplomatic corps.
 She has been Visiting Fellow at UCLA, NYU, the Free University of Berlin and Konstanz University, and DAAD Guest Professor at the University of Cologne.
 She is the Founding Chair of the Asian Australian Studies Research Network and a member of the NYU Global Arts Exchange Program.
 She was awarded the Chevalier Ordre des Palmes Académiques in 2014.

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.

-- Australia and the European Union: A study of a changing trade and business relationship (Secondary Investigator)
+- Australia and the European Union: A study of a changing trade and business relationship (Primary Investigator)

 - Being Asian in Australia and the United States: Analysing Ethnic Representations in Visual Arts, Popular Culture, Academia and Community Festivals (Primary Investigator)